Hello, I’m so happy to meet you here!

 Hmm…what else should you know about me?
 Well, you wouldn’t have to know me for long before you discovered that I’ve got a thing for both coffee (preferably French Press) & chocolate (dark, please) and that I love to read.
 I believe summer is the very best season, with fall being a close second.
 I’m also a bit of a secret “foodie” and read cookbooks in my spare time.
 Which isn’t saying much.

 I highly value honesty and friendship.
 I crave quiet but am surrounded by a rather outgoing bunch.
 Baking homemade bread does something deep for my soul and classical music nearly always makes me smile.

-I’m the author of 100 Ways to Love Your Husband (also available in Spanish) and co-author with my husband of several children’s books, including the winner of the C.S.
-Lewis Silver Medal for Children’s Literature, Mommy, How Did God Make Me.
+I’m the author of 100 Ways to Love Your Husband (and my husband wrote the companion book, 100 Ways to Love Your Wife), as well as the marriage devotional, Marriage Wisdom for Her (and he wrote Marriage Wisdom for Him).
 Both Matthew and I have been involved in Christian publishing for 25 years.

 I began this site, Club31Women, three-and-a-half years ago when one of our daughters urged me on and I’m glad I listened to her . . . because it turned out to be a beautiful thing.
 For me, and I hope for you too.

 I grew up in the little town of Lander, in Central Wyoming.
 Dad worked in the oil field, and mom was a children’s librarian.
 When I was eight years old I chose to follow Christ and was baptized in a river.
 My small church family gathered around with hymnals and sang “Shall We Gather at The River”.
 It should have been “the barely thawed river” that almost gave me hypothermia.

 It was in that small town that I prayed, “Lord, I wish someday I could write Bible studies for people.”